-How a Probate Court Attorney Provides Essential Legal Services
+How a Florida Probate Court Attorney Provides Essential Legal Services

-Do I really need a Probate Court Attorney?
+Do I Really Need a Probate Court Attorney in Florida?

-What can a Probate Court Attorney do for me?
+What Can a Florida Probate Court Attorney Do for Me?

-A personal representative is the person that is in charge administering a decedent’s, or deceased person’s, probate estate.
+A personal representative is a person that is in charge of administering a decedent’s, or deceased person’s, probate estate.
 In other states, novels, or newspaper articles, you may have heard the term ancillary administrator, executor, executrix, administratrix, and more.
 In Florida, we call this position “personal representative.”

 At Bret Jones, P.A., our attorneys and staff are profoundly keen to unmask the hidden difficulties that may arise in probate court.
-A probate court attorney from Bret Jones, P.A. will not only assist a personal representative with care and consideration, but provide sincere legal advice.
-At the firm of Bret Jones, P.A., we believe that honest and thorough legal counseling is a priority.
+A Florida probate court attorney from Bret Jones, P.A. will not only assist a personal representative with care and consideration but provide sincere legal advice.
+At the firm of Bret Jones, P.A., we believe honest and thorough legal counseling is a priority.
 Nothing great ever comes from hiding the ball or speaking in vague legalese with clients.
-At our firm, you can rest assured that our quality attorneys and staff will guide you step-by-step through the legal process, while maintaining a considerate and straightforward approach to helping you achieve your goals.
+At our firm, you can rest assured our quality attorneys and staff will guide you step-by-step through the legal process while maintaining a considerate and straightforward approach to helping you achieve your goals.